elbitapmoC/gh-topic-exploration/README.md

   - Lightweight because it's use what you need, it won't download everything from the framework.
   - Responsiveness
   - UI 👍
+- Testing
   - Tested on multiple devices-- Windows Laptops & Macbooks, testing on local devices as well as mobile devices.
-  - Had another developer test out on their device to see if the instructions were clear and if they had the same results as my local machine.
+  - Had a few other developers test out on their device to see if the instructions were clear and if they had the same results as my local machine.
   - Options for CSS--
     - global style for everything..
     - BEM, Atomic, ITCSS